Closed Fund

 2. Increasing Participation and Access: The fund aims to increase the participation of minority and disadvantaged groups in the labour market and facilitate better access to higher education, further education, and apprenticeships for those who face barriers (i.e through tailored employability programmes, holistic skills development courses, bespoke employment supports).

-3. Eliminate Barriers: This involves reducing both structural and practical barriers to employment, work placements, and educational opportunities for people/groups who face these barriers.
+3. Eliminating Barriers: This involves reducing both structural and practical barriers to employment, work placements, and educational opportunities for people/groups who face these barriers.

 4. Supporting Career Development and Skills Growth: The fund supports the career development and personal skills growth of employees/future employees who are under-represented at senior levels.